JiaweiZhuang/CS205_final_project/README.md

 We have installed various software libraries to facilitate our K-mean application.
 An EC2 AMI is made public the so that others can also run our codes directly without installing those libraries on their own.
 Search for "ami-3f79ef29" or  "GCC_NetCDF_MPI_Conda_04162017" in the N. Virginia region.

+## Amazon EC2 cloud computing environment (CUDA)

+The instance we use for timing tests is p2.xlarge, with 1 Tesla K80 GPU, 4 "virtual" CPUs.
+For the K80 GPU, it has 4992 CUDA cores, 26 SMs, and 2048 threads per SM.

 ## The OpenMPI library

 We built OpenMPI 2.1.0 upon the gcc4.8.3 compiler, to get the wrapped "mpicc" compiler.
 The script for building this library is available [here](Build_Library/openmpi_build/install_openmpi.sh).

+## The Cuda library

+We use the CUDA 7.5 and the nvcc compiler included in the toolkit.
+For convenience, there is a pre-built AMI: search "ami-52f7b345" in the N. Virginia region.

 ## The NetCDF4 library for data I/O